BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 tower somewhere).
 Eventually the parent can make the game to stack the blocks as high as possible.
 This game is even Fun for adults if you have enough blocks available haha!

-When children get older about the age of 2 or 3, they start to really challenge the parents and themselves.
+When children get older, about the age of 2 or 3, they start to really challenge the parents and themselves.
 They begin to throw, hit, etc. This is the process by which children learn good actions from bad actions/behavior.
 The good parent teaches the child what is bad via feedback.
 The greatest punishment for violent behavior is to restrict the child’s freedom.
 They